 August 15 is one of Italy’s biggest holidays. second only to Christmas and Easter.
 Technically it is a religious feast day that celebrates the assumption of Mary to heaven but its roots are ancient.
 Dating back to when Augustus ruled, in 18 BC the emperor created a holiday, Feriae Augusti, the festivals of Augustus.
 Today it is a day to spend with friends and family eating a long leisurely lunch.
 Need some art and grandeur?
 The Capitoline Museums and the Galleria Doria Pamphilj will be open.

-I am a Rome based blogger, ebook writer, information curator, traveler, coffee and cocktail drinker.
-My favorite sound in Rome is the clank of coffee cups at my neighborhood bar and I will often make a detour on my way to a quotidian errand to say hello to a Michelangelo sculpture or saints relic.
-My friends call me “the Source” and I am your go-to girl for the best information on just about anything in the eternal city.
-When I am not in Rome I can usually be found on an Italian island.
-Need more negronis, palazzos and Italian beaches in your life?
-Come follow along on my Italian adventures on Instagram and my blog, Gillian’s Lists.
+Gillian is a Rome based blogger, ebook writer, information curator, traveler, coffee and cocktail drinker.
+Her favorite sound in Rome is the clank of coffee cups at her neighborhood bar and will often make a detour on her way to a quotidian errand to say hello to a Michelangelo sculpture or saints relic.